CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-2.md

    ![](../media/h51.png)

-1. Enter the following command at the Terminal window prompt and then press **Enter** twice.
+1. Enter the following command at the Terminal window prompt and then press **Enter**.
 This command generates a unique name for the ACR instance.
 Copy and paste the generated name in the notepad for later use.

    ```
    $ACR_NAME = "contosoacr$(Get-Random -Minimum 100000 -Maximum 999999)"